 Before we jump into our list of the best tattoo shops in Charleston SC, let’s take a quick peek into the tattoo culture.
-We, humans, are as much Social Beings as our eagerness to be an individual.
+We, humans, are as much Social Beings as our eagerness to be individual.
 Our pursuit of being unique and yet being a part of the herd is what led to so many traditions, norms, and expressions.
 We have found countless ways of expressing our individuality.
 Among them, one of the oldest forms is the tradition of getting tattoos.

 A tattoo, as we all know, is a kind of body modification, which is done for various purposes.
 Nowadays, it is generally done for more decorative and aesthetic reasons.
 Earlier it was primarily associated with Headhunting, i.e, to showcase your wins, your catches in the war/fights, and your hunting abilities.
 It was also done by tribes for semi-religious to religious purposes.
 The oldest known tattoos were discovered on two mummies from Egypt, dated between 3351 and 3017 BCE.
 Thus, the tattooing tradition is as old as our society is.

 There are various methods as well as various kinds of tattoos done for a variety of reasons.
-It is generally done, nowadays, for beauty and as a medium of self-expression and individuality.
+It is generally done, nowadays, for beauty modification and as a medium of self-expression and individuality.
 As far as the types of tattoos go, there are primarily 5 but not limited to them.

-a) Subcultural connotation:- tattoos that serve as rites of passage and find their root in old traditions, cultures, and norms.
+a) Subcultural connotation:- Tattoos that serve as rites of passage and find their root in old traditions, cultures, and norms.
 Mostly seen in tribal communities around the world.

 b) Identification– It was primarily done forcefully in the past to mark out criminals.

-c) Cosmetic:- it is becoming popular day by day now.
+c) Cosmetic:- It is becoming popular day by day now.
 To enhance the volume of eyebrows to cover thinning hair spots.

 d) Functional:- These are done to serve a purpose other than just aesthetic.